textX/Arpeggio/docs/index.md

 ## Citing Arpeggio

-If you want to cite Arpeggio please cite this paper:
+If you use Arpeggio please cite this paper:

 Dejanović I., Milosavljević G., Vaderna R.: Arpeggio: A flexible PEG parser for Python, Knowledge-Based Systems, 2016, 95, 71 - 74,